darellanodev/jetpack-game/README.md

 - [ ] Make some blinking stars in the background.
 - [ ] Make the collision box smaller to not collision so early
 - [ ] Make more white the background leg of the player
+- [ ] Fire in bottom of the Rocket when it is landing or it goes up.
+- [x] After landing, wait a time and then dont update/draw particles if we are in playing state
 - [x] Trail of smoke particles when the Rocket is landing.
 - [x] In the HUD there is a bar that displays the remaining oxygen for the player and it decreases as time passes.
 - [x] When the player dies the player blinks and can not die during 5 seconds